fallen-icarus/cardano-loans/README.md

 :notebook: Technically, the loan validator already has logic *in case* a staking script is used, but this is currently only to prevent accidental locking if the wrong address is configured.

+#### Compound Interest
+Compound interest can be enabled by adding "expiration checkpoints" to the design.
+Then, instead of the dApp using `invalid-hereafter` to check if the overall loan is expired during every payment, the dApp would use it to check if the next expiration checkpoint has passed.
+If it has, the borrower would have to "rollover" the loan into the next period by updating the `loanOutstanding` field of the datum to reflect the interest that has accrued.

+As an example, imagine if Alice borrows 100 ADA from Bob and they agree to checkpoints at slot 100, slot 200, and slot 300.
+Before slot 100, Alice can make as many payments as she wants.
+Once slot 100 occurs, the dApp will prevent her from making any more payments until she updates the datum to reflect that interest has accrued on the outstanding balance.
+Once this is done, she can continue making payments until slot 200 where she must repeat the rollover process.
+Alice can still fully pay back a loan in any given period (assuming no rollover is necessary before the next payment).
+If Alice fully paid back the loan at slot 255, then Alice would not need to rollover the loan into the next period; the loan would stop when she fully repays it.

+With this design, the dApp would be able to tell if the expiration time is just a checkpoint or if the loan is actually expired (there are no more checkpoints after the current one).
+Further, Alice would actually be incentivized to accrue the interest since otherwise she would not be able to reclaim any more of her collateral nor would she be able to fully pay off the loan and prevent it from hurting her credit history.

+As a final point (alluded to in the above example), these expiration checkpoints can be part of the negotiations.

 ### Other Considerations

-#### Multi Loan Repayments
+#### Multi Loan Acceptance/Repayments
-Currently, borrowers are not able to make payments on multiple loans in a single transaction - this was to keep the first design simple.
-A future version should ideally allow borrowers to make payments on mulitple loans in a given transaction.
+Currently, borrowers are not able to accept or make payments on multiple loans in a single transaction - this was to keep the first design simple.
+A future version should ideally allow borrowers to accept or make payments on mulitple loans in a given transaction.
 This is not an essential feature, but is important for leveling the playing field for small lenders.

-Imagine if Alice wants to borrow 1000 ADA and Mike has 2000 ADA while Charlie has 500 ADA.
+Imagine if Alice wants to borrow 1000 ADA while Mike has 2000 ADA, Bob has 700 ADA, and Charlie has 500 ADA.
 If Alice asks for 1000 ADA in one loan, only Mike can be her lender due to the all-or-nothing way the dApp works.
-However, if she instead broke her 1000 ADA loan up into two 500 ADA loans, now both Mike and Charlie can be her lender.
+However, if she instead broke her 1000 ADA loan up into two 500 ADA loans, now all three of them can be her lender.
 Alice is incentivized to due this because lender competition can result in better terms overall for Alice.
-This scenario is also better for Charlie since he is just as competitive as the bigger lender, Mike.
+This scenario is also better for Charlie and Bob since they are just as competitive as the bigger lender, Mike.
 However, if Alice must use separate transactions to make payments for each loan, the extra fees can easily add up.
 These fees actually disincentivize borrowers from "fractionalizing" their loans.
 In order to level the playing field between large and small lenders as much as possible, using fractional loans must be as cheap as possible.

-This design can be adapted to allow for multi-loan repayments.
+This design can be adapted to allow for multi-loan acceptance/repayments by using a Loan ID token (a state token that links the input and output for a given loan).
 The main issue would then be the transaction limits.
 While using a more efficient language can help, the [Redundant Executions](https://github.com/cardano-foundation/CIPs/pull/418) are also a problem.
 The full impact of these redundant executions is still being explored.

 #### Version Compatibility
 Different versions of Cardano-Loans are not compatible with each other.
 That is, a borrower using v1 of the protocol cannot engage in loans with a lender using v2 of the protocol.
-However, they may use the same keys for both protocols, which (although resulting in different addresses) allows them to maintain their pseudonymous identities across versions.
+However, they may use the same keys for both protocols, which (although resulting in different addresses/beacons) allows them to maintain their pseudonymous identities across versions.

 ## Conclusion
 The Cardano-Loans protocol is a first-attempt at rethinking how the economy of Cardano could evolve.
 It forgoes reliance on global/external token prices in favor of incentivizing the creation of a CSL-native p2p credit-debt market.
 It is censorship-resistant, scalable, and straightforward in its design.
 Wallets and other frontends can integrate the protocol into their UI, and even provide all necessary API query services.
 Endogenous price & rate discovery empowers users to create their own economy, one that is (at least initially) decoupled from the existing financial system, in pursuit of something more fair, equal, and accessible to all.